MarielleCoteG/multigenerational_migration/README.md

 - year of foundation
 - province or state

-In addition, find in the repository the following file:
+In addition, find in the repository the following files:

+- data_aux/censuses_dates.xlsx
-- censuses_dates.xlsx
+- data_aux/linkage_reliability.csv

-This file provides the exact dates associated with the censuses that were integrated in the database so that they can be used as observations in the timeline construction process.
+The first file provides the exact dates associated with the censuses that were integrated in the database so that they can be used as observations in the timeline construction process.
+The second file provides assessments of linkage quality which are used to unlink about 100 records.
+I also provide code for assessing linkage quality but it takes a long time to run.

 ## Running the files